raphael-susewind/india-religion-politics/upid/README.md

 A few things were added directly in here, though.
 These are:

-* [actopc](https://github.com/raphael-susewind/india-religion-politics/tree/master/upid/actopc), used to map assembly segments to parliamentary constituencies, derived from http://eci.nic.in/eci_main/archiveofge2009/Stats/VOLIII/VolIII_DetailsOfAssemblySegmentsOfPC.pdf (original download on May 14, 2014) - this gave us pc_id_09 and pc_name_09
+* actopc.pl was used to map assembly segments to parliamentary constituencies, derived from http://eci.nic.in/eci_main/archiveofge2009/Stats/VOLIII/VolIII_DetailsOfAssemblySegmentsOfPC.pdf (original download on May 14, 2014) - this gave us pc_id_09, pc_name_09 and pc_reserved_09
+* psname2partname.pl was used to map each polling station to its component 'parts', scraped from http://164.100.180.82/blosearch/bloSearching.aspx (a CEO Uttar Pradesh website; original download on April 19, 2014) - this gave us booth_parts_14 and booth_name_14

 ## License